Cutting Board Care

 The renewal ritual

-• Refresh with a small amount of Odie's Oil or a comparable hardwax maintenance oil: work it in with a cloth, wait twenty minutes, then buff off everything that didn't absorb.
+• Warm a small amount of Timber Silk between your hands, work it into every face and edge with a cloth, let it rest twenty minutes (or overnight), then buff off whatever didn't absorb.
 A little goes remarkably far.

 When life happens